Suggested links

 High Functioning vs Non-High Functioning Alcoholics

-Someone that is a non-high-functioning alcoholic may be more likely to:
+Someone who is a non-high-functioning alcoholic may be more likely to:

 • Show physical and mental signs of alcohol addiction